Casey1995/yahoo/README.md

 Deployment Instructions - Navigate to the 'lab' directory and run the below terraform commands after meeting the earlier stated requirements.
 NOTE - Ensure you confirm SNS subscription notification soon after deploying the SNS resources.

-The `project_yahoo` directory structure and its contents are organized to support the deployment and management of an AWS-based application using Terraform.
+The `project` directory structure and its contents are organized to support the deployment and management of an AWS-based application using Terraform.
 Here's a concise overview:

 ### Project Structure:
-- **Root Folder (`project_yahoo`)**: Contains key directories and files essential for the project, including:
+- **Root Folder**: Contains key directories and files essential for the project, including:
   - `lab`: Holds Terraform configuration files specific to the development environment.
 It leverages resources defined in the `modules` directory for infrastructure deployment.
   - `modules`: Contains Terraform files for defining the AWS resources to be deployed as part of the application.
 The naming convention of the `.tf` files closely mirrors the AWS resources they represent.
     - Inside `modules`, a `scripts` subdirectory exists, which is further divided into three directories containing the source code for deploying the Lambda functions.